kevinctofel/excellent_stream/src/posts/weekly-review-12-22-24.md

 I did have time to manage two modifications this week.
 One is for software and one is for hardware.

 I found [a nearly 12 GB set of modifications for The Witcher 3](https://www.nexusmods.com/witcher3/mods/9963) this week and after installing them, the game looks on par with any modern AAA title.
-There are updated textures throughout the game, improved NPC renders, better foliage rendering and much, much more.
+There are updated textures throughout the game, improved NPC renders, better foliage rendering, lighting effects and much, much more.

+{% imagePlaceholder "./src/assets/images/blog/Witcher3.jpeg", "Modified Witcher 3" %}

+I decided to reduce the sound of my mechanical keyboard using some thin, plastic packing foam layers this week too.
+It only took the removal of four screws to take my Ducky keyboard apart and remove the deck.
+Then it was just a matter of cutting three of the foam sheets and trimming a hole for the wire connecting the PCB and keyboard deck.

+{% imagePlaceholder "./src/assets/images/blog/open_keyboard.jpeg", "The Ducky keyboard taken apart" %}

+I haven't trimmed the pieces to fully fit within the keyboard yet, mainly because I may add another layer or two.
+While it doesn't look good, the keyboard sounds much better!

+{% imagePlaceholder "./src/assets/images/blog/modified_keyboard.jpeg", "Modified and quieter Ducky keyboard" %}

+## Some great video content I enjoyed this week:

+Since I had some time to sit around in a quiet house this week, I did catch some good videos.
+Here's a sampling:

+- [Why Saudi Arabia is building a $1T city in the desert](https://youtu.be/UGzI-ABpy6k?si=Pricl3Vq4LuBwbRM) The Neom project has been in development for a few years now, so it's interesting to see the progress.
+I didn't realize they work on this 7x24.
+Also good to see perspective from the local nomadic tribes.

+- [Why I disappeared](https://youtu.be/elOvC989LD0?si=CcYlzzgUQR2qwu7k) I've always enjoyed Matt D'Avella's take on minimalism and productivity.
+Then the videos stopped earlier this year.
+Matt explains why and I can certainly sympathize with his reasons of burnout after writing nearly 10,000 blog posts in 7 years some time ago.

+- [You need to quit these 14 habits in 2025 (from the Stoics)](https://youtu.be/2ecHnmIGPdU?si=WH0mLqtHKivRbX1h) Ryan Holiday is my go-to guy for learning about Stoicism.
+And this list of 14 habits to break is a good one.
+I'm already on track with some of them but I have plenty of room for improvement in 2015.

+- [Sony's breakthrough color TV](https://youtu.be/TOh3jEJGynA?si=Aesj6R4hWyS7xKhQ) I can't not watch a good retro gadget or device video.
+So this detailed history of color TV development in general, and Sony's creation of the Trinitron was superb.
+There are days I wish I could find an old Trinitron in good shape at a reasonable price.

 ## Ideas, projects and to-dos